You Ask - I Answer

 The therapeutic relationship is essential in therapy, therefore it is important your questions are answered and you have enough knowledge to know if you and your therapist will be the right fit.

 Here are some answers to commonly asked questions.
 If you have any additional questions feel free to send them my way.

 How long does each therapy session take?

-Weekly sessions typically last around 45 minutes with a few minutes spent afterwards for scheduling the next counseling appointment.
+Weekly therapy sessions typically last around 45-50 minutes with a few minutes spent afterwards for scheduling the next counseling appointment.

 For child or teen sessions, the child client will meet with the therapist individually for most of the session.
-A few minutes at the beginning or end of the session may be used to speak with the parent and schedule the next session.
+A few minutes at the beginning or end of the therapy session may be used to speak with the parent and schedule the next session.

 How much does a session cost?

 Calm Centered Counseling, LLC charges $120 per session and is out of network network with insurance companies.
 A Superbill may be provided to you upon request so that you can submit the claim to your insurance company for possible reimbursement.
 A mental health diagnosis may be required for insurance reimbursement.
 For an easy way to submit your claim to your insurance and get reimbursed quickly according to your insurance plan, try the Reimbursify app.

-A limited number of sliding scale reduced fee appointments are available to those who need it.
-I also work with Open Path Collective for a limited amount of reduced fee agreements for those members.
+A limited number of sliding scale reduced fee therapy appointments are available to those who need it.
+I also work with Open Path Collective for a limited amount of reduced fee agreements for those who are members.
+If a reduced fee counseling rate is needed, contact Calm Centered Counseling to fill out an income-based reduced fee assessment.

 How do I prepare for the first session?